Khin Aung Myint

 Khin Aung Myint (ခင်အောင်မြင့်) is a Burmese politician and incumbent Amyotha Hluttaw MP for Mandalay Region № 8 constituency.
-He previously served as Speaker of the Amyotha Hluttaw, the upper house of the Myanmar parliament.
+He previously served as the first Speaker of the Assembly of the Union and Speaker of the Amyotha Hluttaw, the upper house of the Myanmar parliament.
 A senior official of the Myanmar military government and a major general, he was Director of Public Relations and Psychological Warfare in the Myanmar Ministry of Defense and was assigned as Minister of Culture after Kyi Aung in 2006.
-He is also a member of the Central Organizing Committee of the Myanmar War Veterans Organization.